 Energy

-- Bristol Light Festival is a low energy event.
-The only energy requirements are for the light installations themselves with all installations powered by the grid and no generators or temporary power sources used for the event.
+• Bristol Light Festival is a low energy event.
+The only energy requirements are for the light and technical installations themselves, with them being powered by the grid.
+Every effort is made to ensure generators or temporary power is not used for the event.

 Transport and Travel

-- The majority of installations are within 15 minutes’ walk of Temple Meads Train Station.
-Trains from Severn Beach, stopping at Lawrence Weston, Clifton and Stapleton Road now run twice an hour.
+• The majority of installations are within 20 minutes’ walk of Temple Meads Train Station.
+Trains from Severn Beach, stopping at nine stations within the city including Lawrence Weston, Sea Mills, Clifton and Stapleton Road, run twice an hour to Temple Meads.
+Bristol’s newest station, Ashley Down, opened in Summer 2025 with trains running once an hour.

-- Finally, we have commissioned a professional research piece to help us understand how people travelled to the festival.
-We will use this information to inform our 2024 Sustainability Policy and Travel Plan as well sharing with partners and stakeholders to give a more comprehensive understanding of the way patrons use public transport and travel to and from the city when events are taking place.
+• Each year the event commissions a professional research piece to help us understand how people travelled to the festival.
+We will use this information to inform our 2026 Sustainability Policy and Travel Plan as well sharing with partners and stakeholders to give a more comprehensive understanding of the way patrons use public transport and travel to and from the city when events are taking place.

 Waste

-- To limit the use of new resources and increased purchase of materials and equipment, all installations as part of Bristol Light Festival are ones which have previously toured and which have been in operation in other locations, therefore enhancing the life span and re-use of the artwork and creations.
+• To limit the use of new resources and increased purchase of materials and equipment, installations as part of the Bristol Light Festival are ones which have previously toured and which have been in operation in other locations, therefore enhancing the life span and re-use of the artwork and creations.

-- It is expected that where hospitality outlets provide takeaway drinks, visitors are encouraged to bring a reusable cup.
+• It is expected that hospitality outlets will provide takeaway drinks and visitors are encouraged to bring a reusable cup if they want to take advantage of takeaway drinks.

-- The festival information kiosk, located on College Green, has been made using upcycled materials and off cuts to create an installation which will be used for years to come and aims to encourage recycling and sustainable practices.
+• The festival information hub, located on Queen Square, has been made using upcycled materials and off cuts to create an installation which will be used for years to come and aims to encourage recycling and sustainable practices.

-- Visitors are encouraged to access the map of the installations online, but printed maps will be available, which are printed on recycled paper.
+• Visitors are encouraged to access the map of the installations online, but printed maps will be available, which are printed by Hobs Bristol using FSC paper socks, approved by the Forestry Commission.
+Click here to view Hobs Bristol’s certificate of reforestation.

 Thank you for taking the time to read our Environmental Policy, we are progressing our work in this field in line with our ‘Vision: 2025 pledge’ which pledges that all future events commit to significantly reducing our climate impact by 2025.